-The program is 40 weeks, including a 15-week practicum with on-the-job training, offsite with potential employers.
+The program is 700 hours, including 300 hours practicum with on-the-job training, offsite with potential employers.
 It focuses mainly on caring for elderly patients and as such, covers topics of abuse and safety, cognitive impairment, mental health issues, and personal hygiene.
 In addition, you will discover and practice the interpersonal skills that are invaluable to your new profession, as you care for and support your clients with dignity, kindness and respect.

 To ensure you are trained in the various specialized areas you may pursue, you will also learn about childcare and assisting new mothers and newborns.
 In our PSW program, you have the distinct advantage of working within our fully equipped, simulated hospital room and practical nursery room.
 We have equipment ranging from wheelchairs and Hoyer lifts, to specialized hospital beds.
 You will have all the hands-on practice required to feel comfortable and confident when caring for patients of all ages and abilities.